Skip to main content

 • character development

-• “The art in general really stands out to me.
-I love the way these character designs have been updated both to fit their new setting and to carry them into a more polished art style than the distinctly 2010s indie look of the original, with lots of fun expressions to be seen.”
+• “The art in general really stands out to me, I love the way that these character designs have been updated both to fit their new setting but also just carrying them into an artstyle more polished than the distinctly 2010s indie look of the original, lots of fun expressions to be seen here.”

 • “The story mode is cute and the character designs are gorgeous, not to mention the excellent voice acting.”